mount - phpMan

 This option controls the permission check of mtime/atime.

-capability.
-But FAT filesystem doesn't have UID/GID on disk, so normal check is
+CAP_FOWNER capability.
+But FAT filesystems don't have UID/GID on disk, so the normal check

 check=value